mitchellciupak/RespirationRate-OpticalFlowEstimation/README.md

 # RespirationRate-OpticalFlowEstimation
-Grabs frames from your webcam and feed them into the optical flow estimation code you found, and then overlay the vectors on the live video.
+Grabs frames from a video and feed them into the optical flow estimation code you found, and then overlay the vectors on the live video.

+# Usage
+Run opticalFlowRR.py with the arugment of the video you want to estimate. like this opticalFlowRR.py ./myvideo.mp4

 ## Resources
 ### OpenCV